 - Ensure that the site complies with local laws, regulations, and related standards. - Ensure that the ground in the installation environment is solid, free from spongy or soft soil, and not prone to subsidence.
 The site must not be located in a low-lying land prone to water or snow accumulation, and the horizontal level of the site must be above the highest water level of that area in history. - Do not install the equipment in a position that may be submerged in water. - If the equipment is installed in a place with abundant vegetation, in addition to routine weeding, harden the ground underneath the equipment using cement or gravel (recommended area: 3 m x 2.5 m). - Do not install the equipment outdoors in salt-affected areas because it may be corroded.
 A salt-affected area refers to the region within 500 m of the coast or prone to sea breeze.
-Regions prone to sea breeze vary with weather conditions (such as typhoons and monsoons) or terrains (such as dams and hills). - Before opening doors during the installation, operation, and maintenance of the equipment, clean up any water, ice, snow, or other foreign objects on the top of the equipment to prevent foreign objects from falling into the equipment. - When installing the equipment, ensure that the installation surface is solid enough to bear the weight of the equipment. - After installing the equipment, remove the packing materials such as cartons, foam, plastics, and cable ties from the equipment area.
+Regions prone to sea breeze vary with weather conditions (such as typhoons and monsoons) or terrains (such as dams and hills). - Before installation, operation, and maintenance, clean up any water, ice, snow, or other foreign objects on the top of the equipment. - When installing the equipment, ensure that the installation surface is solid enough to bear the weight of the equipment. - After installing the equipment, remove the packing materials such as cartons, foam, plastics, and cable ties from the equipment area.